elugens/hello-javascript/docs/general-javascript-questions/object-properties/property-flags-and-descriptors.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> In JavaScript, Objects have three unique properties called attributes or flags.
 The object property attributes/flags include writeable, enumerable, and configurable flags.
 All three unique attributes are Boolean types requiring a setting to be true or false.</div><br />
-  <div><strong>Technical Response:</strong> In JavaScript, Objects have three unique properties called attributes or flags.
+  <div><strong>Technical Response:</strong> In JavaScript, Objects have three special properties called attributes or flags.
 The object property attributes/flags include writeable, enumerable, and configurable flags.
-All three unique attributes are Boolean types requiring a setting to be true or false.
+All three special attributes are Boolean types requiring a setting to be true or false.
 The writable property attribute, if true, the value can be changed, and otherwise, it is read-only.
 If this property appears during the enumeration of the properties on the related object.
 The enumerable object attribute is true.
 The configurable property flag, if true, the property can be deleted, and these attributes can be modified; otherwise, not.
 All three of these special object attributes are set to false by default (According to the MDN), but when you invoke getOwnPropertyDescriptor it returns true (utterly confusing).
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />